-- The prime consideration of the selection committee are the artistic qualities of an application.
+- The prime consideration of the selection committee are the artistic qualities of applications.

 - For the fund to participate in a project, there should be a strong possibility that the rest of the financing can be found.

 - The fund is restricted to the support of narrative feature films.
 Shorts and films specially made for television are not taken in consideration.

 - Due to the high number of applications for this category, projects can only be considered once.
 Projects can only be re-applied upon invitation by the HBF.

 - The selection committee's decisions cannot be appealed.

 The selection procedure for Script and Project Development: Bright Future applications are divided into two phases, for a more efficient process and quicker answer.

-- The application form will be available at least two weeks prior to the deadline, and can be accessed through MyIFFR.
+- The application form will be available at least two weeks prior to the deadline, and can be accessed through your personal account.
 If you do not have an account yet, make sure to register first.
 It will make the process easier.
 This form will allow you to include detailed project information.
 You can save the form without submitting while filling it out.
 For an overview of what information is requested, see here.

 - It is not possible to edit the form after you have submitted it.